Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • anatomical defects in the structure of the nose;

-• curvature of the posterior septum of the nose;
+• curvature of the posterior nasal septum;

 • cysts in the nasal cavity;